 - Multiple Sales Channels: Shopify Advanced supports various sales channels, including Facebook, Instagram, YouTube, Pinterest, and Shopify POS, and syncs with Google Ads and Google Merchant Center.
 The wholesale extension is exclusive to Shopify Plus.

-Shopify Advanced vs Plus: Key Differences
+Shopify Advanced vs Plus Differences

 Feature | Shopify Advanced | Shopify Plus |